Code of Student Academic Integrity

-The academic integrity standards for students at UNC Charlotte are the subject of the Code of Student Academic Integrity.
-Descriptions of each form of academic integrity violation are provided as well as the potential educational outcomes, procedures for handling cases, and appeal procedures.
+Academic integrity standards are the subject of University Policy 407: Code of Student Academic Integrity.
+The policy outlines prohibited behaviors, procedures for addressing suspected Academic Misconduct, possible sanction(s)/outcome(s), and the appeal procedures.
 Students and faculty members are expected to be familiar with the provisions of this policy.

-The purpose of the Code of Student Academic Integrity is to:
+The purpose of the Code of Student Academic Integrity (the Code) is to:

 1. support and promote an ethical learning environment;